-The table further requires that provinces indicate receipts, payments, budgeted deficit and how it is financed or in the case of surpluses, how it is to be utilised.
-The 2018/19 financial year makes provision for three columns, which includes Main Appropriation, Adjusted Appropriation and Revised Estimates.
-The numbers included in 2018/19 under the revised estimates column refer to the estimated actual position, which could be described as the actual expenditure and collection as at 31 December and projections up to 31 March.
+The table further requires provinces to indicate receipts, payments, budgeted deficit and how it is financed or in the case of surpluses, how it is to be utilised.
+The 2020/21 financial year makes provision for three columns, which includes Main Appropriation, Adjusted Appropriation and Revised Estimates.
+The numbers included in 2020/21 under the revised estimates column refer to the estimated actual position, which could be described as the actual expenditure and collection as at 31 December and projections up to 31 March.
 For transparency, the province must specify the "other" items under Financing.